Months of QA, completed in hours with OwlityAI.

 Accelerating digital delivery cycles

-Manual testing doesn’t hold a candle to modern approaches.
+Manual testing doesn’t hold a candle to modern approaches — especially when you start using AI in QA to accelerate release cycles.
 It is slow and packed with delays and extra double-checks.
 AI-driven testing simplifies repetitive tasks, from regression testing and functional validation to UI verification.
 No need for manual scripting and test supervision, which speeds up release cycles.
 A side effect — innovation, as the QA team can focus on high-impact objectives.

 Workflow optimization chain:

-Application and user actions scanning → Autonomous test case generation → Parallel test execution → Deep result analysis → Instant feedback loop
+Application and user actions scanning → AI test case generation → Parallel test execution → Deep result analysis → Instant feedback loop

 Example: A SaaS company wanted to expand their market influence by spurting their releases.
 They partially implemented an AI testing tool and handed over regression testing to it.
 This way, they reduced test execution time from 48 hours to just 4 hours, enabling faster deployments and, ultimately, attracting new users by keeping their product up-to-date.